-Trade accounts payable and other liabilities predominantly have short remaining terms.
+Trade accounts payable and other liabilities as well as other financial liabilities predominantly have short remaining terms.
 Hence their carrying amounts correspond approximately to their fair value at the reporting date.

-The assets are continuously reviewed on the basis of these measurement criteria.
+The assets and liabilities are continuously reviewed on the basis of these measurement criteria.
 Hedge accounting is not applicable.